Portal to the Thai Forest Tradition

 These data are based, in part, on a table in Stanley Jeyaraja Tambiah's book, The Buddhist Saints of the Forest and the Cult of Amulets, Cambridge University Press, 1984, pg.
 133.

 Ajahn Maha Bua Ñāṇasampaṇṇo, one of Ajahn Mun's most influential students, was the author of numerous books, including his extraordinary biography of Ajahn Mun — Venerable Phra Acharn Mun Bhuridatta Thera, A Spiritual Biography.
 An iconic text, it is a wonderful testimony to a life deeply committed to a path leading to the ultimate liberation and freedom of Nibbāna.
 [For an excellent discussion of Nibbāna, consider The Island, a remarkable book by Ajahn Passano and Ajahn Amaro.]

 In addition to information about Shakyamuni Buddha's original disciples, our Biographies section includes material on the lives of several significant Forest Tradition pioneers.

 Ajahn Chah was extremely influential as the teacher of many Western monks—see Wikipedia's Forest Tradition of Ajahn Chah.
-Ajahn Jayasaro also has numerous videos discussing his biography—see our Web page, Ajahn Chah YouTube links.
+Ajahn Jayasaro, Ajahn Chah's biographer, has numerous videos discussing his the life of this remarkable meditation master—see our Web page, Ajahn Chah YouTube links.

-For more extensive biographical and teaching materials, an excellent place to start is the The Thai Forest Traditions webpage located on the Northern Kentucky University website (where Access to Insight material is formatted differently from the ATI legacy website).
+For more extensive biographical and teaching materials, an excellent place to start is The Thai Forest Traditions webpage located on the Northern Kentucky University website (where Access to Insight material is formatted a bit differently from AtI's legacy website).
 It provides access to numerous books and articles by (and about) the following Thai Forest Tradition teachers: